mrsimpson/slides-context-is-all-you-need/slides/24-final-thought.md

 # Context is All You Need

-*"The future belongs not to those who prompt best, but to those who provide what LLMs need to work effectively"*
+*The future belongs not to those who code best not to those who prompt best <br/>– but to those who provide what LLMs need to work effectively*

 <!--
 **The tools are ready.
 The LLMs are mature.
 Are you ready to engineer the context?**